janligudzinski/bfc-rs/README.md

 # BFC-RS

 BFC-RS is a feature-complete [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) compiler for x86_64 Linux implemented in Rust.
-Follow its development at [my blog](https://oreganoli.github.io).
+You can read the (finished) [*Terrible Compiler for a Useless Language*](https://oreganoli.github.io/blog/3/) series of posts at [my blog](https://oreganoli.github.io) if you want to read about its development.

+## Manual building and installation
+`cargo build` and `cargo install` are entirely adequate.

 ## Dependencies